Adhithyan8/Adhithyan8.github.io/_pages/about.md

   - /about.html
 ---

-I am a Doctoral Researcher at Linköping University working on diffusion and flow based generative models for probabilistic inference under the supervision of [Senior Assoc.
+I am a PhD student at the Division of Statistics and Machine Learning (STIMA), Linköping University, working at the intersection of generative modelling and computational statistics.
+I am supervised by [Senior Assoc.
 Prof. Fredrik Lindsten](https://liu.se/medarbetare/freli29) and co-supervised by [Asst.
 Prof. Jens Sjölund](https://jsjol.github.io/) and [Asst.
 Prof. Zheng Zhao](https://zz.zabemon.com/).
+I am an affiliated PhD-student within the [WASP](https://wasp-sweden.org/) program.

+My current research focuses on leveraging diffusion and flow based models to solve statistical problems like sampling and Bayesian posterior inference.
+And inversely, I am also interested in using inference methods to improve training, fine-tuning and test time performance of flow based generative models.
+Though my primary focus is methodological, I am particularly excited about applications in materials discovery, molecular design, and protein generation.

-Previously I completed my Masters degree at KTH Royal Institute of Technology.
-My thesis report can be found [here](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1835931)
+I completed my Masters degree in Machine Learning from KTH Royal Institute of Technology.
+My master thesis which is an empirical investigation on linear mode connectivity in neural networks can be found [here](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1835931)

 Teaching
 ======